romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 });
 ```

-Add controller to the router:
+Add a controller to the router:

 ```ts
 // src/routes.ts